eclipse-archived/ceylon-lang.org/documentation/1.2/tour/anonymous-member-classes.md

         write(String string) => process.write(string);
     }

-The downside to an `object` declaration is that we can't write code that refers to the concrete type of `origin` or `consoleWriter`, only to the named instances.
-Thus, you occasionally see the following pattern in
+The downside to an `object` declaration is that if we ever need to write code that refers to the concrete type of `origin` or `consoleWriter`, we must use the very ugly syntax `\Iorigin` or `\IconsoleWriter` as the type name.

-Ceylon:
+Thus, you occasionally see the following pattern in Ceylon:

 <!-- try: -->
     abstract class Unit() of unit {